Yaamani/bounding-boxes-refinement/README.md

 5. Click "Apply" to save changes
 6. Or use the delete button to remove the box

+### OCR Text Recognition

+1. Select a bounding box in the canvas or box list
+2. Click the 🔤 (OCR) button on the box card in the right sidebar
+3. The button will show ⏳ while processing
+4. Recognized text will automatically update the box label
+5. Requires PaddleOCR server running on localhost:5000

 ### Keyboard Shortcuts

 - **Ctrl/Cmd + S**: Save project